 A: At this time, Student Health Services follows the CDC/LACDPH guidance from the World Health Organization (WHO) for authorized vaccines.
 The CDC’s guidance document states that only people who have received all recommended doses of an FDA-authorized or WHO-listed COVID-19 vaccine are considered fully vaccinated for the purpose of public health guidance.
 The World Health Organization (WHO) website lists all vaccines currently authorized by the WHO.
 Please note that while the Sinopharm/BIBP vaccine is authorized by WHO, the Sinopharm/WIBP vaccine has not been authorized.
 The WHO will update their site as new information becomes available.
 Additional information from the CDC is available here.

 We understand that some international students may not have access to a WHO-authorized vaccine.
-Students who are unable to be fully vaccinated by the deadline should reach out to their Primary Contact Dean by July 5th.
+Students who are unable to be fully vaccinated by the deadline should reach out to their Primary Contact Dean.
 For further questions regarding vaccines and other support from Student Health Services, please visit the SHS website.